spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

 As a bonus the package will also log the changed attributes for all these events when you define our own options method.

 The trait contains an abstract method `getActivitylogOptions()` that you can use to customize options.
-It needs to return a `LogOptions` instance built form `LogOptions::defaults()` using fluent methods.
+It needs to return a `LogOptions` instance built from `LogOptions::defaults()` using fluent methods.

 The attributes that need to be logged can be defined either by their name or you can put in a wildcard `['*']` to log any attribute that has changed.